 We love cooking and recipe creation, but we never thought we would have to create a raw cat food recipe!
 We used to feed our fur babies cat food from the supermarket and never really thought much of it.
 When one of our girls became allergic to the food she was eating we got to work researching a solution.

 To save you some time, we wanted to share this raw cat food recipe in case anyone was going through a similar experience with their precious kitties.

 Scout & Gem

 Our girls, Scout and Gem, were born on the 1st of October 2012, in foster care, after their pregnant mother was dumped by her owner.
-They were part of a litter of four and once they were 12 weeks old, were put up for adoption.
+They were part of a litter of four and once they were 12 weeks old they were put up for adoption.

 We had decided we were ready to bring pets into our lives and started looking for rescue kittens and found this litter through Hunter Animal Rescue.
 We went and met them and fell in love immediately.
 They quickly became a part of our family and we have loved watching their personalities grow.

 They are inside only cats and are very spoilt.
 They love to wile away the hours sleeping on the bed while Erika works.
-Scout is cheeky, mischievous and loves to explore.
-Gem is more reserved, loves to sit near us but not on us and can be very demanding when she wants a pat.
+Scout is the tabby and is cheeky, mischievous and loves to explore.
+Gem is the white and black one and is more reserved, loves to sit near us but not on us and can be very demanding when she wants a pat.